ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	/** @var string $phph1_method The current method being used.
 It is set while validating input in inc/boot.php */ private string $phph1_method;

+	/** @var array $phph1_blockedaddr An array of blocked IP addresses set in inc/config.php This is set during __construct when the class is invoked.
+This gets ignored if the $phph1_allowedaddr array is not empty */ private array $phph1_blockedaddr;

+	/** @var array $phph1_allowedaddr An array of allowed IP addresses set in inc/config.php This is set during __construct when the class is invoked.
+When this is set, only the hpst addresses in the array are allowed to retrieve data. */ private array $phph1_allowedaddr;

+	/** @var phph1_allowbigdata Some requests have a page index (page number) option included in some of those options is the ability to use -1 as the index page.
+When using -1 the data set returned could possibly be huge causing a massive load on the server.
+By default using the -1 option is disabled to prevent this from happening.
+You can enable -1 page requests here by setting $phph1_allowbigdata to 1 in inc/config.php */ private int $phph1_allowbigdata;

 	/**
 	* The __construct function is used to set PHPH1 configurations settings when invoking the class.
 The parameters are all REQUIRED when invoking the class